It’s impossible to be 100% certain that a tumble dryer is safe.

 Here are some tips for using a tumble dryer safely:

-- Clean the lint filter and around the door between each use
+- Empty the lint filter between each use.

-- Don’t put items with flammable substances such as oils and solvents in the tumble dryer
+- Don’t put items with flammable substances such as oils and solvents in the tumble dryer.
+This includes anything contaminated with these substances.

 Here’s a quick overview of how to maximise your safety when choosing and using a tumble dryer: